-Use a 4 point plane or a grid to transform an image.
-This modifier is more or less the equivalent to the Perspective RemappingPerspective mapping of an input quad to an output quadRead More placement
+Use a 4-point plane or a grid to transform an image.
+This modifier is more or less the equivalent to the

-for it's basic manipulations, but is far more versatile and can help you a lot for mapping purposes.
+placement for its basic manipulations, but is far more versatile and can help you a lot for mapping purposes.

 Here is a quick tutorial: